 - Mountain Climbing

 - Loving my wonderful husband of 27 years

-- Awareness Advocate for the National Organization of Rare Disorders and the Vasculitis Foundation.
+- Rare Disease Awareness Advocate for the National Organization of Rare Disorders, 2007 to present.

 - First Aid and CPR Instructor, American Red Cross, 1993 to 2002.